microsoft/vstest-docs/RFCs/0015-Telemetry.md

 ## Sending Consent for collecting Telemetry Metrics in Test Platform in Design Mode
 **Collection in Test Platform will only happen if TestPlatform receives consent from the consumers.**

 The "CollectMetrics" field has been added in [TestPlatformOptions](https://github.com/Microsoft/vstest/blob/master/src/Microsoft.TestPlatform.ObjectModel/Client/TestPlatformOptions.cs) to send consent from Design Mode Scenarios(VS, VSCode etc) to TestPlatform.
-The users have to set "CollectMetrics" to "true" so that TestPlatform can collect Metrics and send it back to the users.
+The users have to set "CollectMetrics" to "true" so that TestPlatform can collect Metrics and send it back to the client.

 The [IVsTestConsoleWrapper](https://github.com/Microsoft/vstest/blob/master/src/Microsoft.TestPlatform.VsTestConsole.TranslationLayer/Interfaces/IVsTestConsoleWrapper.cs) and [IVsTestConsoleWrapperAsync](https://github.com/Microsoft/vstest/blob/master/src/Microsoft.TestPlatform.VsTestConsole.TranslationLayer/Interfaces/IVsTestConsoleWrapperAsync.cs) contains API's that support TestPlatformOptions.
 Users must use these API's to send consent to the TestPlatform for collecting Metrics.